Blackout (Britney Spears album)

 Blackout produced three singles.
 "Gimme More" peaked at number three on the US Billboard Hot 100, becoming her highest-peaking single on the chart since "...Baby One More Time" (1998), and reached the top ten in additional 16 countries.
 "Piece of Me" peaked at number 18 on the Billboard Hot 100, but replicated the international commercial success of its predecessor.
 Its accompanying music video won Spears her first MTV Video Music Award, winning Video of the Year, Best Female Video and Best Pop Video in 2008.
 "Break the Ice" did not fare as well as its predecessors, peaking at number 43 on the Billboard Hot 100.
 Originally intended as the fourth single, "Radar" was later included on Spears' following studio album Circus and was released as its fourth and final single in June 2009.

 Unlike her previous albums, Spears did not heavily promote Blackout; her only televised appearance for the album was a universally panned performance of "Gimme More" at the 2007 MTV Video Music Awards.
-However, numerous of its songs were performed on her subsequent tour the Circus Starring Britney Spears (2009) and later on her concert residency Britney: Piece of Me (2013–2017).
-In retrospect, the album has been cited as a career highlight for Spears and has been praised for its significant impact on the ensuing 2010s decade of pop music, being credited for bringing the electropop and avant-disco genres to mainstream prominence.
-Referred to as the "Bible of Pop" due to its influence, Blackout has been listed among the best albums of all time by publications such as The Guardian and Rolling Stone.
+However, a number of its songs were performed on her subsequent tour the Circus Starring Britney Spears (2009) and later on her concert residency Britney: Piece of Me (2013–2017).
+In retrospect, the album has been deemed a career highlight for Spears and has been praised for its massive impact on the ensuing decade of pop music, being credited for bringing the electropop, avant-disco, EDM, and Dubstep sounds to mainstream prominence.
+Blackout has been listed among the best albums of all time by numerous publications, being labeled a "pop bible" for its impact.